Sean Fletcher: Charity

-In 2014, Fletcher became a celebrity ambassador for the UK charity, Balls to Cancer.
 In September 2015, Sean became an ambassador for the Beating Bowel Cancer charity.
 He ran the 2015 and 2016 London Marathon to raise money for the charity.
-In 2017, Fletcher ran the London Marathon for Heads Together and Young Minds UK.
+In 2017, Fletcher ran the London Marathon for mental health charities Heads Together and Young Minds UK.
+In 2018 he ran his fourth London Marathon for Young Minds UK, for whom he is an ambassador.
+He is a trustee of Orchard, a charity that funds research into new treatments for Obsessive Compulsive Disorder (OCD), and he regularly hosts webinars with leading figures in OCD treatment.

 In 2016, he played for the 'Rest of the World' team on ITV's celebrity football match Soccer Aid, which supports UNICEF UK.

+In January 2025, it was announced that Sean is an ambassador for the National Trust.